 - 7.1.
-This section seeks to address the following strategic objectives: - 1.
-To facilitate employment opportunities within the Parish; enabling the necessary infrastructure to encourage self-employment and working from home, and the associated reduction in commuting to work outside the Parish. - 2.
+This section seeks to address the following Strategic Objectives: - To facilitate employment opportunities within the Parish; enabling the necessary infrastructure to encourage self-employment and working from home, and the associated reduction in commuting to work outside the Parish. - 2.
 To support existing and new business activity in the Parish, including those associated with the visitor and tourism sector, in appropriate locations. - 3.
-To maintain Handcross as the centre of economic activity in the Parish, while facilitating business growth in other areas currently in commercial/ retail use.
+To maintain Handcross as the centre of economic activity in the Parish, while facilitating business growth in other areas currently in commercial/retail use.

-Policy 14: Protection of Local Employment Land
+Policy 11: Protection of Local Employment Land

 - 7.2.
 There are a significant number of businesses scattered throughout the Parish which collectively provide important sources of local employment.
-Local employers include commercial and retail provides in Handcross, small-medium business providers in Slaugham and Warninglid as well as commercial businesses, warehouses and shops and services in Pease Pottage. - 7.3.
-The NPPF states planning policies ...should help create the conditions in which business can invest, expand and adapt.
-Furthermore it advises "Significant weight should be places on the need to support economic growth and productivity, taking into account both local business needs and wider opportunities for development".9 - 7.4.
-In order to promote a prosperous rural economy, the NPPF advises planning policies should ".... enable the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship....".10 - 7.5.
+Local employers include commercial and retail providers in Handcross, small-medium business providers in Slaugham and Warninglid, as well as commercial businesses, warehouses and shops and services in Pease Pottage. - 7.3.
+The NPPF states planning policies "... should help create the conditions in which business can invest, expand and adapt."
+Furthermore it advises "Significant weight should be placed on the need to support economic growth and productivity, taking into account both local business needs and wider opportunities for development".
+9 - 7.4.
+In order to promote a prosperous rural economy, the NPPF advises planning policies should "... enable the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship".
+10 - 7.5.
 SPC therefore wish to protect the local business economy and resist the loss of local businesses.
-It is considered the retention of local employment sources will positively contribute to the viability and viability of the local economy as well as support local employment opportunities.
+It is considered the retention of local employment sources will positively contribute to the viability of the local economy, as well as support local employment opportunities. - 7.6.
+Policy 11 provides an opportunity for land owners to demonstrate that the site, or premises concerned, are no longer viable for business purposes.
+In these circumstances any resulting planning application should demonstrate that the site has been professionally marketed for business use at a realistic market price for at least six months and with no interest being shown.